 Cemeteries

-Dubbo Regional Council understand that the loss of a loved one can be an incredibly challenging time.
+Dubbo Regional Council understands that the loss of a loved one can be an incredibly challenging time.
 We are dedicated to providing and maintaining a peaceful resting place for your loved ones across our 22 cemeteries throughout the Dubbo Regional Council Local Government area.
 Our cemeteries offer a range of burial options to remember and cherish your loved ones.
 From traditional ground burials to cremation niches, we can cater to a diverse range of burial preferences.

 Expand the sections below to find out more about Council services and support, then take a look at answers to frequently asked questions by downloading Cemeteries Frequently Asked Questions and Answers Sheet (PDF 141.6KB).